Gloucester Avenue, Shrub End, Colchester , CO2 9AZ

 Our Learning This Block:

-We will also learn about Firefighters, Police, Nurses/Doctors and Super Heroes.
+We will take our learning outside as much as we can to enjoy the wonderful warmer weather.
+We will become explorers and vegetable super heroes!
 These were the themes the children chose to learn about so we will go with their ideas to inspire their learning.

-We will looking out for signs of winter and beginning of spring.
-We will be entering the Great British Bird Watch and will continue to feed and look after the birds which habituate and enter our garden.
+We will continue to look out for signs of Spring/Summer and will continue to feed and look after the birds which habituate and enter our garden.

 We will focus on reading exciting text to broaden the children’s vocabulary and we will continue to learn and sing nursery rhymes and counting songs to help support their speech and language.
 You can support your child by reading and sharing books every day.